faizanvahevaria/chrisamow.github.io/_posts/2017-04-21-brakepoints.md

 <img src="/images/brakedthebolt.jpg" width="300"/>
 broken wheel stud

-I never expected discount tire to actually help me out for free on this (they probably are the ones that crossthreaded it or otherwise jammed it on pneumagically on the last tire change.
+I never expected discount tire to actually help me out for free on this (although they probably are the ones that crossthreaded it or otherwise jammed it on pneumagically on the last tire change.
 But they did!
 Happy ending!